 SQL server allows us to transform a row- level data into a columnar data using SQL Pivot.

-So whatever the values for column name will be in a table are considered as a columns for pivot table.
+In a dynamic pivot query, column name list is fetched from table.
+So, whatever the values for column name will be in a table are considered as a columns for pivot table.

 Lets see how a dynamic pivot query is used to display a dynamic columns in pivot table.

-First we Create a two sample tables named as Subjects and StudentMarks.
+First, we create a two sample tables named as Subjects and StudentMarks.

 CREATE TABLE Subjects(SubjectID INT, SubjectName VARCHAR(25) CREATE TABLE StudentMarks( StudID INT NOT NULL , SubjectID INT, Score INT )